Understanding how the new standards will improve reading comprehension for students:

 Today it is going to make the dream of centuries come true.
 It will send three men where no human being has ever been before.
 To the moon!

 A few miles away almost a million people crowd the highways and beaches.
 Small boats full of excited people dot the ocean.
 They have all come to see the launch.
 People are not allowed any closer.
-The gander of an explosion is too great.
+The danger of an explosion is too great.

 Around the planet millions more people are watching their television screens.
 Everyone wants to share in the longest, most incredible voyage in history.